 First and foremost, every cat and kitten is our pet and we love them.
-We need them to go to a good home, so please forgive all the questions we will ask of you as we will certainly expect and respect the same from you.
+We need them to go to a good home, so please forgive any questions we may ask of you as we will certainly expect and respect the same from you.

 - Why you want a kitten?

 - Why you want a Norwegian Forest Cat?

 - What the temperament is of a Norwegian Forest Cat?

 - Basic welfare of a kitten

 - How to introduce a new kitten to a household?

 - Have you previously owned a cat and a kitten?